 Moving, rotating or scaling the parent will also usually transform the child/children.
 Yet transforming the child/children of the parent will not affect the parent.
 In other words, the direction of influence is from parent to child and not child to parent.

-The matrix can also be cleared after parenting by using Clear Parent Inverse.
+The Parent Inverse matrix can be cleared by using Clear Parent Inverse.

 Blender supports many different types of parenting, listed below: